Affiliate links on Android Authority may earn us a commission. Learn more.

 What is Matter?

-Matter devices allow mesh networking in which connecting to the cloud is optional, rather than mandatory.
-While Matter is an IP-based technology, essential smart home functions (say, turning lights on and off) should work regardless of whether accessories can reach the internet, or even whether you have a dedicated hub.
+Matter devices further offer mesh networking in which connecting to the cloud is optional, rather than mandatory.
+While Matter is an IP-based technology, essential smart home functions (say, turning lights on and off) can work regardless of whether accessories can reach the internet, or even whether you have a dedicated hub.
 You do need the internet and a Matter-ready hub to control a home remotely, but if you’re physically present, you should be able to control and update Matter accessories with as little as your phone.

 Why is Matter a big deal?